Emerald Cut Diamonds In-Depth Guide, Proportions, L/W Ratios

 Emerald Cut Diamond Shape Pattern

 Like evaluating the color in other diamond shapes, the color in an emerald cut diamond is critical.
 The higher the color grade, the better.
-In our experience, many buyers prefer stones with warm colors over colorless ones, given the price difference.
+Given the price difference, many buyers prefer stones with warm colors over colorless ones.

-Warmer colors refer to the near colorless range of G-I color diamonds in the color spectrum, while the colorless ones refer to D-F color diamonds.
-Therefore, the price premium for a warmer color grade emerald cut diamond would be significantly lower.
-However, since the body of emerald cut diamonds is large and contains open facets, choosing a higher color grade is recommended when buying an emerald cut diamond.
+Warmer colors refer to the near-colorless range of G-I color diamonds in the color spectrum, while the colorless ones refer to D-F color diamonds.
+The price premium for a warmer color grade emerald cut diamond is significantly lower.
+However, since the body of emerald cut diamonds is large and contains open facets, choosing a higher color grade is recommended.

 Diamond Color Chart

-For more detailed information on the color of the emerald cut diamond, use the chart below based on carat weight:
+For more detailed information selecting the best color for an emerald cut diamond, use the chart below based on carat weight while buying one:

 < 0.50 Carat